antoinevastel/antoinevastel.github.io/_posts/2018-01-17-detect-chrome-headless-v2.md

 description: This post presents techniques that enables to distinguish a vanilla Chrome browser from a Chrome browser running in headless mode.
 It updates information presented in the post of August.
 ---

-**Edit:** After the post got some attention on Hacker news, Paul Irish created a <a href="https://github.com/paulirish/headless-cat-n-mouse">Github repository</a> that models a game between a website that wants to detect the presence of Chrome headless, and a Chrome headless instance that tries to look like a non headless Chrome.
+**Edit:** I created a library that enables to detect bots and crawlers using fingerprinting.
+It is still in development but you can start using it.
+The code is available on <a href="https://github.com/antoinevastel/fpscanner">Github</a>.

 In August I wrote a <a href="{% post_url 2017-08-05-detect-chrome-headless %}"> post</a> on techniques to detect Chrome headless.
 Since then I received messages saying that some of them were not working anymore.